 Several working committees have been established to increase equity, diversity and inclusion at the university.
-These include, the CRC Equity, Diversity and Inclusion Committee, Women in Research working group and the Equity and Diversity Task Force.
+These include the CRC Equity, Diversity and Inclusion Committee, and the Women in Research working group.

-Procedure development:
+• Procedure development:

 - CRC procedures were refined and will be part of continuous improvement efforts to promote best practices for equity, diversity and inclusion at the university.
 The CRC procedures (Appendix B) are:

 - Allocation

 - Institutional Support

 - Recruitment

 - Advancement

 - Renewal